 Ureka Big Idea Challenge

-Here's how it works: During fall semester, student teams go through a two stage application and review process.
-This process takes a large pool of applicants and narrows it down to three finalists.
-We are looking for students to talk about their idea, the team who will work it and how they see their idea helping to solve a problem on or near campus.
+Here's how it works: During fall semester, student teams go through a two-stage application and review process that takes a large pool of applicants and narrows it down to three finalists.
 The top three finalists present their idea to an audience of student peers and begin campaigning for student votes.
-All three ideas win a portion of the final $5,000 award based on student vote rankings.
+In an effort to support the growth of as many great ideas as possible, all three finalists win a portion of the final $5,000 award based on student vote rankings.

 Do you have an idea?
 Come visit our office to see how you can start working on your idea and possibly enter the next contest.